FOR IMMEDIATE RELEASE:

 VP, Public & External Affairs

-Each year, approximately 3,000 babies are delivered at Good Samaritan.† In addition to maternity services, the medical centerís Pediatric Department offers a comprehensive continuum of care, ensuring that newborns through adolescents receive expert care close to home.† The hospital also offers pediatric emergency services, a Child Life program and advanced neonatal services.† Additionally, the offsite Center for Pediatric Specialty Care and Center for Medically Complex Children address complicated health issues.† For more information on the services provided at Good Samaritan, call (631) 376-4444.
+Each year, approximately 3,000 babies are delivered at Good Samaritan.
+In addition to maternity services, the medical center’s Pediatric Department offers a comprehensive continuum of care, ensuring that newborns through adolescents receive expert care close to home.
+The hospital offers pediatric emergency services, a Child Life program and advanced neonatal services.
+Additionally, the offsite Center for Pediatric Specialty Care, with its new Medically Complex Children’s Program, addresses complicated health issues and offers coordinated care by subspecialists.
+For more information on maternity and pediatric services provided at Good Samaritan, call (631) 376-4444.

-Good Samaritan Hospital Medical Center is a 537-bed (including 100 nursing home beds), voluntary, not-for-profit hospital located in West Islip.† The medical center, which has more than 4,500 employees and almost 900 physicians on staff, had more than 30,000 patient admissions and more than 95,000 emergency room visits in 2009.† Good Samaritan is a member of Catholic Health Services of Long Island.
+Good Samaritan Hospital Medical Center is a 537-bed (including 100 nursing home beds), voluntary, not-for-profit hospital located in West Islip.
+The medical center, which has more than 4,500 employees and almost 900 physicians on staff, had nearly 30,000 patient admissions and more than 95,000 emergency department visits in 2010.
+Good Samaritan is a member of Catholic Health Services of Long Island.
 Visit the website at www.good-samaritan-hospital.org.

-Good Samaritan provides more than $54 million in community service and charity care each year.† The medical center supplies residents with the tools necessary to maintain good health.† This includes community lectures, screenings, health fairs and other community programs and services.
+Good Samaritan provided more than $49 million in community service and charity care in 2010.
+The medical center supplies residents with the tools necessary to maintain good health.
+This includes community lectures, screenings, health fairs and other community programs and services.